 Honors coursework may be undertaken as early as the first semester of the freshman year.

-Students may participate in, and receive credit for, all honors programs for which they qualify and to which they have been accepted.
+Students may participate in, and receive credit for, honors programs for which they qualify and to which they have been accepted.

 To qualify for graduation with honors recognition, the student must be admitted formally to honors candidacy through the Application to Candidacy process no later than the semester prior to the semester of the honors capstone project/thesis.

+An honors capstone/thesis in a college or departmental honors may count for the capstone/thesis in University Honors or Business Honors and the student may graduate with dual honors; a capstone thesis/project may not count for three honors programs.

 To qualify for graduation with honors recognition a student must, at a minimum: